hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/ActionScript Leaderboards.md

 ## Testing the Leaderboard

 Run your game and try to beat the high score.
-If you do, you will receive a message informing you that you have beaten the high score in that Leaderboard.
+If you do, you'll receive a message informing you that you have beaten the high score in that Leaderboard.

 ![l](img/AS/1.jpg)